tomhac3k/Ansible-tomcat-9-install/tomcat9install/README.md

 Tomcat package used link: https://tomcat.apache.org/download-90.cgi

-This Playbook also works on all sub versions of OEL 8, RHEL 8 and CentOS Stream 8.
+This Role also works on all sub versions of OEL 8, RHEL 8 and CentOS Stream 8.

-This Playbook also works on all sub versions of OEL 9, RHEL 9 and CentOS Stream 9.
+This Role also works on all sub versions of OEL 9, RHEL 9 and CentOS Stream 9.

 Role Variables
 --------------

 Here you need to specify the tomcat installation location.

     tomcat_location: /opt

 Dependencies
 ------------